cranberrysama/website2/content/authors/admin/_index.md

 ---

-I am currently a PhD candidate in AGECON of TAMU.
-I possess a profound knowledge of economic and finance theories, including auction theory, labor economics, and portfolio risk management.
-She is also skilled in empirical analysis approaches, such as Difference in Differences (DiD), random coefficient logit, dynamic copula theory, and meta-analysis.
-In her previous research work, Mengqiao has experience working with various programming languages and tools, such as R, Matlab, SAS, and Python.
+I am currently a PhD candidate in Agricultural Economics at TAMU.
+I possess a profound knowledge of economic and finance theories, including industrial organization, auction theory, labor economics, and portfolio risk management.
+I am also skilled in empirical analysis approaches, such as Difference in Differences (DiD), Discrete choice model, dynamic copula theory, and meta-analysis.
+In my previous research work, I have experience working with various programming languages and tools, such as R, Matlab, SAS, and Python.